 Iconic Moments

-The Strip at Las Vegas Motor Speedway served as the final round of the 2024 SuperMotocross Championship, the first (and so far, only) time the sport has visited this venue.
+The Strip at Las Vegas Motor Speedway served as the final round of the 2024 SuperMotocross Championship.

-In the 2024 250SMX finale, Pierce Brown (2-1) saved his best for last.
-Brown hadn’t claimed even as much as a moto podium throughout the entire 2024 racing season but he went out a winner in his final race with TLD Gas Gas.
-This is was Brown’s first professional race win and it came at the end of his fourth season.
+Pierce Brown (2-1) hadn’t claimed even a moto podium in 2024 but he went out a winner in the 2024 250SMX Finals, his last race with TLD Gas Gas.
+This is was Brown’s first professional race win and it came at the end of his 4th season.

 Jordon Smith (5-3) capped off his season with a podium finish in Las Vegas and 5th in the championship.